• Welcome

 Two girls run around the driveway, flicking at the air with willow twigs.
 They look a bit old to play with imaginary horses, but that doesn’t change their enthusiasm.

-One girl reins her steed into a faster canter, calling to the other, “Race to the corral!”
+One girl reins her steed into a faster canter, calling to the other, “Race you to the corral!”

 The other girl hollers back, “Just try!”